 9. Academic Dispute Resolution Policy and Procedures

 Academic dispute resolution is a means for resolving disputes and achieving a workable outcome for all parties, within the integrity policies of the University.
-Resolutions are not imposed, but result from agreement of all parties.

 9.1 Scope of the Policy

 The Rackham Academic Dispute Resolution policy applies to disputes Rackham graduate students may have with faculty, staff or program regarding equity and fair treatment that may have an impact on grading or evaluation, or other treatment that affects academic standing.
 This policy may not be used to appeal grade-related or other academic sanctions imposed as a result of any action taken under any honor code or academic integrity policy.

 Other University policies and procedures apply to allegations of faculty and staff misconduct; such matters will be governed by appropriate policies administered under other University units:

 - Complaints that a member of the faculty or staff has engaged in research misconduct will be handled by the Office of the Vice President for Research.

 - Complaints that a member of the faculty or staff has violated the University’s non-discrimination and harassment policies will be investigated by the University’s Office of Equity, Civil Rights and Title IX (ECRT).
 Faculty and staff who are also students, or a student who also has a staff appointment, may be subject to procedures described in the “Statement of Student Rights and Responsibilities.”